 Where I stand

 Illegal immigration is a serious issue for both the state of North Carolina and our country as a whole.
 It is imperative that we secure our borders and not reward those who have broken our laws with amnesty.
-Last Congress, the anti-illegal immigration group NumbersUSA named me as one of the top 10 supporters of anti-illegal immigration enforcement of all 435 members of Congress.
+The anti-illegal immigration group NumbersUSA consistently names me as one of the top supporters of anti-illegal immigration enforcement of all 435 members of Congress.